edarko265/edarko265/README.md

 🔭 IT enthusiast, Passionate about Cybersecurity, AI and Robotics<br>
 🌱 The IOT ecosystem is my present habitat<br>
 🔗 Let's connect!: edarko265@gmail.com<br>
-⚡ Fun fact: I'm extremely knowledgeable in Finance and Accounting
+⚡ Fun fact: I'm extremely knowledgeable in Finance and Accounting!

 # 🕵️ Stalk me (legally!) 😆